 I hesitate to include these as passive income ideas, and I want to clarify right off the bat that I’m not talking about my own site, the one you’re reading now.
-The profit that comes in from my activities here at Physician on FIRE is definitely actively earned income (and I donate half of it).
+The profit that comes in from my activities here at Physician on FIRE is definitely actively earned income (and I donate a lot of it).

 When my physician friends Peter Kim and James Turner joined Jim Dahle and I in The White Coat Investor Network, we formed partnerships in both the friendly and corporate sense, and I purchased a small slice of their respective companies.